 We recommend assessment from a relevant health or social care professional before buying equipment or aids.
 Some items may be available free of charge or on loan from health and social care services.

 If you need thickeners to change the consistency of food or drink, you may be able to get these on prescription.
 Ask your speech and language therapist for advice.

-See the myTube website for further information, which explores tube feeding through video and information content (developed by SITraN – the Sheffield Institute for Translational Neuroscience).
+See the myTube website for further information, which explores tube feeding through video and information content.

 You may find our main guide useful: Living with motor neurone disease.
 This provides an overview of the disease and how to manage its impact.
 This can be downloaded or ordered as a printed pack from our helpline, MND Connect.